Post-Divorce Disputes in Albany

 If someone believes their terms of divorce are being broken, they should call their attorney immediately.
 If the opposing party continues to not obey the terms, it may be necessary to file a motion practice either in Family Court or the Supreme Court, depending on the type of issue on which they are seeking enforcement.

 The most common terms of divorce that are violated are relating to child custody, child support, sale of the marital residence, and division of retirement assets.
-An experienced attorney will know how specific courts or judges deal with certain situations, and could use that knowledge to give a good impression and speed up the results.
+An Albany attorney will know how specific courts or judges deal with certain post-divorce disputes, and could use that knowledge to give a good impression and speed up the results.

 If one of the divorced parties experiences a change in employment, that could impact child support obligations.
-Whether that change is lack of income, a change in work schedule, or the need to move somewhere that makes visitation difficult, these things can be a challenge.
+Whether that change is lack of income, a change in work schedule, or the need to move somewhere that makes visitation difficult, these things can create challenging disputes between divorced spouses in Albany.
 If one of the parents moves far enough away, this might necessitate the need for a modification petition to alter the divorce terms in order to account for this change.
 Modifications can also be used to enforce equitable distribution such as the sale of the home or division of retirement assets.

 If there needs to be an enforcement or change in child custody, the Family Court typically has concurrent jurisdiction with the Supreme Court.
 Unless the divorce judgment states otherwise, one can file a petition in Family Court seeking enforcement on the custody order.
 If there is an issue with finances or the equitable distribution of the marital estate, that would be filed in the Supreme Court of the county that handled the divorce itself.

-Know Where to Turn in the Event of Post-Divorce Disputes
+Turn To an Albany Attorney in the Event of Post-Divorce Disputes

-In Albany, post-divorce disputes are not uncommon.
+Post-divorce disputes in Albany are not uncommon.
 Some arise out of life changes, while others may be the result of deliberately breaking the agreed-upon terms.
-By taking proper action early and consulting with a local divorce attorney, you could ensure that you are not taken advantage of by the opposing party.
-For more information about post-divorce disputes in Albany, call now.
+By taking proper action early and consulting with a family law attorney, you could ensure that you are not taken advantage of by the opposing party.
+For more information about navigating legal disputes after your divorce, call now.